-- Be sure to have a stash of water or water bottles ready for the move day.
+- Have a stash of water or water bottles ready for the move day.

 Moving Morning Checklist

 It’s move day!
-Take a deep breath and let’s get moving!
+Take a deep breath, and let’s get moving!
 You should be all set for your move now.
-Just set aside your essentials or move them to your car and let the Blue Ox movers do their thing.
+Set aside your essentials or move them to your car and let the Blue Ox movers do their thing.

 - Eat a good breakfast.

-- Be sure to have a cooler of ice with plenty of water and liquids and snacks for you and your family.
+- Be sure to have a cooler of ice with plenty of water, liquids, and snacks for you and your family.

 - Unplug your fridge and freezer to defrost the night before.

-- Make sure you lay a towel in front of it to absorb any water that leaks.
+- Make sure you lay a towel before it to absorb any water leaks.